PharmGKB/pgkb-pathvisio-plugin/README.md

 ### Mac

 We're using a forked version of [appbundler](https://bitbucket.org/infinitekind/appbundler) to build the Mac app.
+It has better support for OS X but requires that the JRE be included in the app.

+Things to bear in mind:
+* the app's executable is stored in `/Contents/MacOS/` and must have execute permissions
+* PathVisio is registered as the editor for `.gpml` files and while double clicking on those files will open PathVisio, it will not load the file because it does not implement `com.apple.eawt.OpenFilesHandler`.